 Being around 20-year-old Steven moved to Japan with his father who decided to stay there.
 In Japan, he got a Shodan and continued his training under Koichi Tohei, Seiseki Abe, Hiroshi Isoyama, Kisshomaru Ueshiba, Kisaburo Osawa.
 Toheis proposal to join Ki Society Aikido was rejected by Steven so he remained under Aikikai.

 In 1974 Steve went back to California where he met Miyako Fujitani, an Aikido instructor from Los Angeles and in a year they got married in Japan.
 Her father was also an Aikido instructor in Japan and after his retirement, Steven became a head and a chief instructor at Tenshin Aikido in Juso city, Osaka.
 At the same time, he became the first non-japanese to operate an Aikido Dojo in Japan.
 Miyako was left to care about the Dojo when Steven left.

 Steven Seagal holds a 7th Dan and is a Shihan in aikido Aikikai, has black belts in Karate, Judo, Kendo.
 He opened several Dojos around the world during his aikido career, gave seminars all over the world and is still demonstrating his skill occasionally.
 His aikido style looks very powerfull even for a big man he is and what he does like are the wrist locks and counter-directional moves which make his aikido look so angry.

-In the name of love to wrist locks, they say that Steven accidentally broke Sean Connery‘s wrist during the “Never Say Never Again” movie production.
-Nice way to promote yourself as a martial artist, lol.
-That is, actually, a real joke comparing to Aikido he promoted through his own movies.
+They say that Steven accidentally broke Sean Connery‘s wrist during the “Never Say Never Again” movie production.
+That is a nice way to promote yourself as a martial artist in a Hollywood but not a worst way to use Aikido of course.